ozguryazilimas/wp-postane/google-analytics-dashboard-for-wp/readme.txt

 4. Want more features? <a href="https://www.exactmetrics.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase ExactMetrics Pro</a>!

 == Changelog ==
+= 6.5.1: January 27, 2021 =
+- Fix: We made an adjustment to fix an issue with the cross-domain tracking for the gtag.js tracking option.

 = 6.5.0: January 19, 2021 =
 - New: We added support for Google’s global site tag (gtag.js) with a seamless upgrade experience for all your existing events or integrations with analytics.js.
 Upgrading to this version will give you the option to manually opt-in to gtag.js that will become the standard tracking code in a future version.
 - Fix: We added an extra check to prevent a potential error on older PHP versions from our Popular Posts feature.